The Sample Complexity of Online Reinforcement Learning: A Multi-model Perspective

 \section{Introduction}

 Reinforcement learning describes the situation where a decision-maker chooses actions to control a dynamical system, which is unknown a priori, to optimize a performance measure.
 At the core of reinforcement learning is the fundamental dilemma between choosing actions that reveal information about the dynamics and choosing actions that optimize performance.
 These are typically conflicting goals.
 We consider an online \zhrev{non-episodic} setting, where the decision-maker is required to learn continuously and is unable to reset the state of the dynamical system.
 This further introduces the challenge that the information received by the learner is correlated over time and hence, standard statistical tools cannot be applied directly.
-Despite these important challenges, we provide a suite of online reinforcement learning algorithms that are relatively straightforward to analyze, while being both practically and theoretically relevant.
-The algorithms sample from a posterior over the different potential model candidates (or an approximation thereof), apply the corresponding ``certainty-equivalent" policies, while carefully introducing enough excitation to ensure that the posterior distribution over models converges sufficiently rapidly.
+Despite these important challenges, we provide a suite of online reinforcement learning algorithms that build on Hedge-type updates \citep{cesaBianchi} and posterior sampling reinforcement learning \citep{osband2013more}, while being straightforward to analyze, practically and theoretically relevant, and offering strong non-episodic, nonasymptotic, frequentist policy-regret guarantees that apply to continuous state-action systems.
+The algorithms sample from a posterior over the different model candidates (or an approximation thereof), apply the corresponding ``certainty-equivalent'' policies \citep{mania2019certainty}, while carefully introducing enough excitation to ensure that the posterior distribution over models converges sufficiently rapidly.